salzman-lab/SPLASH_supervised_test/README.md

-# NOMAD GLM-based supervised test
+# SPLASH GLM-based supervised test
 The repository contains the script for performing multinomial regression with lasso to identify and visualize anchors with metadata-dependent target fraction

 ## Inputs:
-- `directory`: NOMAD run directory
+- `directory`: SPLASH run directory
 - `metadata_file`: path to metadata file
 - `run_name`: prefix for the output folder
 - `datatype`: can be either `10x` when input data is 10x or `non10x` when input data is not 10x